Healthy Homes Assessment Whakatu

 Insulation Whakatu

-Underfloor and ceiling insulation is mandatory to all rental houses as of July 1st, 2019.
-Property managers and landlords should ensure that the insulation is in line with this new standard.
-In some cases, an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.
+Insulation for underfloor and ceilings is mandatory on all rental houses from 1 July 2019.
+Property managers and landlords should ensure that the insulation meets standards that are in line with the latest standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space might require to be topped up or replaced.

 Whakatu Moisture Ingress & Drainage

-Rental properties require to be equipped with efficient drainage to get rid of storm water, surface water and ground water, which includes the proper outfall or runoff.
-Making sure the water has a location to go, and that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.
+Rental properties must be equipped with efficient drainage to eliminate floodwaters, surface water, and ground water, which includes an appropriate runoff or outfall.
+Making sure that the water has a place to go, and it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.

-In addition to a drainage system to prevent moisture from entering, if your rental is enclosed between the floor and the surface, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+In addition to a drainage system to prevent moisture from entering, if your rental has an enclosed gap between your floor and surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-A ground moisture barrier is usually a polythene sheet laid over the ground to prevent any moisture present in the ground from accumulating into the structure.
-It also assists in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are usually a polythene sheet laid over the ground to prevent any moisture that is present in the ground from accumulating into the structure.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection